thanek/sharp-fu-y30-mqtt-esp/README.md

 ## Software
 You need to create the `config.h` file by copying the `config.example.h`.
 Enter your WiFi data there, also include the MQTT server addres.
 You can use some of public MQTT servers with no problem.

 After you deploy your code to the ESP8266, you will be able to perform OTA updates.
-Just change the ESP8266 IP address in the `platformio.ini` file.
+Just uncomment the `espota` upload protocol and change the ESP8266 IP address in the `platformio.ini` file.

 ## Demo
 See the demo of how you can control you purifier using `mosquito` command line client:

 [![Demo](https://img.youtube.com/vi/q9jJ4eS9DLY/0.jpg)](https://www.youtube.com/watch?v=q9jJ4eS9DLY)

+## Home Assistant integrations
+This firmware is able to integrate with Home Assistant out of the box if you have enabled the MQTT extension.